Sebastian Bordt

 Postdoctoral Researcher in Machine Learning

 Hi there!
 I'm a postdoctoral researcher interested in large language models and interpretability.
-I work in the theory of machine learning group at the University of Tübingen, supervised by Ulrike von Luxburg.
+I work in the theory of machine learning group at the University of Tübingen with Ulrike von Luxburg.

-Currently, I'm very interested in a systematic understanding of pre-training.
-For a flavor of how I think this can look like, consider this ICML'25 paper.
+Currently, I'm working on a systematic understanding of pre-training.
+For a flavor of how this can look like, consider this preprint or this ICML'25 paper.
 Before that, I did a number of black-box evaluations of LLMs, see here, here, or here.
 At Microsoft Research, we did some experiments with GPT-4 and GAMs in a healthcare setting.

 During my PhD, I worked on a variety of different topics in explainable machine learning.
 For example, I have worked on the connections between post-hoc methods and interpretable models, and on the suitability of explanation algorithms for regulation.
 If you are interested in these topics, take a look at this blog post.